-- In the Christmas Episode of Hey Arnold!, Mr. Hyunh is telling Arnold about how he gave up his only daughter during the Vietnam War.
+- In the Christmas Episode of Hey Arnold!, Mr. Hyunh is telling Arnold about how he gave up his only daughter during The Vietnam War.
 During a scene depicting (possibly) the Fall of Saigon, a tattered (American) flag is prominently displayed.

 - Several American flags, damaged to various degrees, that were recovered from the wreckage of the World Trade Center have been put on display, one of them even being shown at the opening ceremonies of the 2002 Winter Olympics.

-- Another real life example would be the flag from Fort McHenry, which inspired Francis Key Scott to write The Star Spangled Banner after seeing its tattered flag still flying after a 23 hour bombardment.
+- Another real-life example would be the flag from Fort McHenry, which inspired Francis Scott Key to write The Star-Spangled Banner after seeing its tattered flag still flying after a 23-hour bombardment.
 The flag◊ is huge, by the way.
 Currently, it's 30x34 feet, but was originally 42 feet long (though that is still 18 feet short of how long it should be, based on its height).

 - This trope's symbolism is subverted by the fact that most of the damage was caused, not by hard times, but by pieces of it being clipped off as patriotic mementos over many years before the flag passed into the care of a museum.